blankochan/RumbleReplay/README.md

 # Playing a Replay

-Currently the only way to render replay files is Blender, i intend to make a Godot version with support for Realtime tournament play
+Currently the only way to render replay files is Blender,
 ## Blender Setup

 > [!Note]